chuckbergeron/chuckbergeron.github.io/_posts/2017-09-09-worldspace-vr-ui-performance-optimizations-in-unity.md

 <img src="{% asset_path 'posts/worldspace-vr-ui-performance-ui-background.jpg' %}" class="img-responsive" alt="One background image instead of multiple Image components"><!--  style="margin: 0 auto;" -->
 <span class="caption">The solution pt 2: One background image instead of multiple Image components.</span>

-On top of removing the container groups, we decided about half of the Unity `Image` components could be baked into 1 PNG background sprite in Photoshop, as could the Demands Images and Services Arrows (showing the player how this building will affect their city's demands, surplus and service import / export costs).
+On top of removing the container groups, we decided about half of the Unity `Image` components could be baked into one PNG background sprite in Photoshop, as could the Demands Images and Services Arrows (showing the player how this building will affect their city's demands, surplus and service import / export costs).
 This resulted in each card only having 20 child GameObjects (and Transforms) instead of 59.
 And when you have 20 cards in your hand, that means only 400 GameObjects (and Transforms) instead of 1,180!

 Coincidentally, this also improved a performance issue we were experiencing when using these same `VRUICard` prefabs on the Desktop version of the game (yes, we have yet to refactor the naming convention on these so they apply to both version of the game 😊).